How to build a workshop table

 You should find that performing 3 sanding steps is sufficient and will yield a satisfactory outcome.

-Step 7: Trimming the ends
+Step 7: Trimming the Ends

 Use a straight edge (level) and square to get a nice line to even out the ends of your tabletop.
+Then, use a circular saw cut along the line.

-Step 8: Building supports
+Step 8: Building Supports

-I fastened a couple of 2x4's together to make base support to attach legs.
+You fastened a couple of 2x4's together to make base support to attach legs.

 Underneath the table, position these supports and affix them in place using wood glue and a pair of wooden clamps.

-Step 9: Making legs
+Step 9: Making Workshop Table Legs

 Note: The supports in the previous step were made this same way.

-Step 10: Cross supports and beams
+Step 10: Cross Supports and Beams

 These supports were added to the backside of the legs to resist side-to-side motion.